marialyck/SocialData/index.md

 [![image](https://github.com/marialyck/SocialData/blob/master/bas1.png)]

-So the fatal accidents are shown in the following plot and surprisingly [![image](https://github.com/marialyck/SocialData/blob/master/bas2.png)]
+So the fatal accidents are shown in the following plot and surprisingly it is not Friday night that the worst accidents happens.
+It turns out to be Saturday... hmmm.
+Surprised?
+[![image](https://github.com/marialyck/SocialData/blob/master/bas2.png)]